-The Associate in Engineering degree is a preprofessional program that prepares students to transfer to a four-year college or university offering a Bachelor of Science degree in Engineering.
+The Associate in Engineering (A.E.) degree is a preprofessional program that prepares students to transfer to a four-year college or university offering a Bachelor of Science degree in Engineering.

 You'll enjoy small classes, the convenience of flexible class times and a nearby location.
 You'll get dedicated instructors and excellent student services - all at an affordable cost.